 Taken together, all available data suggests that dolomitization enhanced the geothermal properties, but depositional patterns and other diagenetic events, e.g. fracturing, also played an important role.
-As for the development of the Devonian aquifers in the Alberta basin as geothermal reservoirs, repurposing abandoned oil and gas wells has the potential to produce geothermal energy cost efficiently, providing new business strategies.

-15 1 Introduction
+1 Introduction

 Canada currently emits about 730 Mt a-1 CO2-equivalent, of which the Province of Alberta emits nearly 300 Mt a-1 (Environment Canada, 2016, 2017: last reliable numbers are for 2015).
-Furthermore, Alberta has had the highest per capita CO_2 -equivalent emissions of any jurisdiction in the world for several decades, hovering around 70 t a-1 pp, which is nearly three times the current national average for Canada (Environment Canada, 2016, 2017).
-The main reason for this pattern is the industrial generation of energy (electricity and heat) from coal and gas, which currently provide about 40 % each of the
+Therefore Alberta belongs to the five provinces in Canada with the highest emission rates (Environment Canada, 2016, 2017).
+The main reason for this pattern is the industrial

-- 20 the industrial generation of energy (electricity and heat) from coal and gas, which currently provide about 40 % each of the energy mix in this province, along with the huge mining operations of the oil sands deposits.
+- 15 generation of energy (electricity and heat) from coal and gas, which currently provide about 40 % each of the energy mix in this province, along with the huge mining operations of the oil sands deposits.
 The oil sands industry alone currently accounts for about 10 % of Canada's CO2 -equivalent emissions (Canadas Oil Sands, 2017), tendency rising.
-While there are governmental plans to phase out the many coal burning power plants by 2030, it is anything but certain that this will happen, given the political climate in Alberta which has favoured 'business' over 'environment' for decades.
-However, - 25 the trend of increasing CO2-emissions could be significantly reduced if alternative and/or renewable energy sources were implemented to a larger degree.
-Currently hydro and wind make up well below 10 % each of the 'energy mix' in the province, and there is no geothermal energy utilization at all, despite the ubiquitous availability of heat underground.
-For Canada to meet or at least approach the targets of the Paris Accord from 2015 regarding the reduction of CO2-emissions, geothermal energy should become part of the energy mix in Alberta.
-This appears feasible because, although this province is - 30 characterized as a 'low enthalpy region' (Grasby et al., 2012; Lam and Jones, 1985 and 1986) with a moderate average geothermal gradient of 33.2 °C km-1 and an average heat flow of 60.4 W-m-2 in the WCSB, recent studies using data from several tens of thousands of oil and gas wells suggest that at least some of the Upper Devonian carbonate aquifers are
+However, the trend of increasing CO2-emissions could be significantly reduced if alternative and/or renewable energy sources were implemented to a larger degree.
+For Canada to meet or at least approach the targets of the Paris Accord from 2015 regarding - 20 the reduction of CO2-emissions, geothermal energy should become part of the energy mix in Alberta.
+This appears feasible because, although this province is characterized as a 'low enthalpy region' (Grasby et al., 2012; Jones et al., 1985, Lam and Jones, 1985 and 1986) with a moderate average geothermal gradient of 33.2 °C km-1 and an average heat flow of 60.4 W m-2 in the WCSB, recent studies using data from several tens of thousands of oil and gas wells suggest that at least some of the Upper Devonian carbonate aquifers are suitable for geothermal utilization (Weides and Majorowicz, 2014). - 25 The area around the town site of Hinton in the western region of the Alberta Basin (Fig. 1) is of particular interest because well data analysis indicates flow rates of more than 400 m h-1 and temperatures up to 150 °C at depths of approximately 5 km (Lam and Jones, 1985).
+While such conditions suggest a reasonable to good potential for geothermal utilization, previous studies provided very few hard data on the geothermal reservoir properties of the rocks (e.g. Weides and Majorowicz, 2014; Weides et al., 2013; Nieuwenhius et al., 2015; Ardakani and Schmitt, 2016). - 30 Previous studies predominantly focused on determination of heat flow, geothermal gradients and reservoir temperature (e.g. Garland and Lennox, 1962; Majorowicz and Jessop, 1981; Lam et al., 1982; and more recent Majorowicz et al. 2012 and numerous more described in Weides et al., 2015), while only a few considered water chemistry and recovery (e.g. Lam and